-As the workload grew at Taxi and Limousine, Health and the Environmental Control Board, the three tribunals that are now a part of OATH, the City relied more and more on part-time hearing officers, rather than full-time staff attorneys, to carry the load.
-As a result, the annual cap, by then 1000 hours, was not consistently enforced.
+As the workload grew at the Taxi and Limousine Commission, city Department of Health, and the Environmental Control Board, the three tribunals that are now a part of the Office of Administrative Trial and Hearings, the city relied more and more on part-time hearing officers, rather than full-time staff attorneys, to carry the load.
+As a result, the annual cap, by then 1,000 hours, was not consistently enforced.

-After representatives were elected to the negotiating committee, we embarked upon the process of negotiating our first Collective Bargaining Agreement.
+After representatives were elected to the negotiating committee, we embarked upon the process of negotiating our first collective bargaining agreement.
 No one imagined that it would be a struggle that went on for eight frustrating years during which negotiations ground to a halt in the third term of the Bloomberg administration.